furkanOral-git/CQRService/docs/doc.md

 <br/>

 #### **Scope Registration Type :**
-This registration type provide services while CQRService middleware receive a request well we could use this for interceptors that mentioned on another subject.
-ContainerServiceProvider create a instance per sending request.
+This registration type provide services while CQRService middleware receive a request.
+Well, we could use this for interceptors that mentioned on another subject.
+ContainerServiceProvider creates new instance per request.

 #### **Singeleton Registration Type :**
 This registration type provide only single instance everytime and everywhere.